 Disclaimer: Toddling Traveler participates in the Amazon Affiliate and other affiliate programs.
 That means we may earn a commission for qualifying purchases, at no charge to you.

 Disney Gift Cards

-Did you know that buying Disney Gift Cards at Target can actually get you 5% off?
-If you have a Target RedCard, you‘re eligible for 5% off all gift cards- not just Disney!
+If you’re wondering how to save money on Disney, buying discounted Disney Gift Cards at Target is one way to get 5% off. at Target can actually get you 5% off?
+If you have a Target RedCard, you‘re eligible for 5% off all entertainment gift cards, including Disney Gift Cards.
 For that reason, Disney gift cards are the top of our list of things to buy before Disney World.
 In addition to using gift cards at the parks, you can also use them to pay for your Disney hotel and tickets in advance.
 We learned this trick along with other tips to save money on Disney before booking our recent vacation.

 You can sign up for a Target RedCard now by going here.